Português do Brasil •

 - Go to the Administration > Settings > General panel.

-- In the box for WordPress address (URI): change the address to the new location of your main WordPress core files.
+- In the box for WordPress Address (URL): change the address to the new location of your main WordPress core files.

-- In the box for Site address (URL): change the address to the new location, which should match the WordPress (your public site) address (URI).
+- In the box for Site Address (URL): change the address to the new location, which should match the WordPress (your public site) address.

 - Click Save Changes.

-- (Do not try to open/view your blog now!)
+- (Do not try to open/view your site now!)

 - Move your WordPress core files to the new location.
 This includes the files found within the original directory, such as http://example.com/wordpress, and all the sub-directories, to the new location.